PragmaticFlow/NBomber.Docs/docs/protocols/amqp.md

 <center><img src={AmqpClientPoolImage} width="70%" height="70%" /></center>

 In this example, we create and initialize a list of AMQP clients, which remain active throughout the entire load test using a [ClientPool](../nbomber/client-pool) abstraction.
-Each client continuously and sequentially performs two steps: it
+Each client continuously and sequentially performs two steps:
 - **publishes a message** to self topic
 - **receives a message** from the self topic